 The condensed interim consolidated financial statements have been prepared with the same accounting policies and methods of computation followed by the Corporation in its 2020 annual consolidated financial statements.
 The accounting policies have been applied consistently to all periods presented in the condensed interim consolidated financial statements.
-Certain comparative amounts in the condensed interim consolidated financial statements have been reclassified in order to conform to the fiscal 2021 consolidated financial statements presentation.
+Certain comparative amounts in the condensed interim consolidated financial statements are presented in the condensed interim consolidated financial statements.